HarshitNTiwari/Portfolio-Optimizer/README.md

 # Portfolio-Optimizer
+This project is a Web application that uses Harry Markowiitz's Portfolio theory to generate optimal portfolios.
-A Web-based Portfolio Optimzation Tool built using Flask.
+It is built using Flask.

+The main portfolio optimizing algorithm is written in `PortfolioOptimizer.py` and the script for the Flask application is written in `app.py`.